zcoo/fluss/website/docs/table-design/data-distribution/bucketing.md

 When creating a Fluss table, you can specify the number of buckets by setting `'bucket.num' = '<num>'` property for the table, see more details in [DDL](/docs/engine-flink/ddl.md).
 Currently, Fluss supports 3 bucketing strategies: **Hash Bucketing**, **Sticky Bucketing** and **Round-Robin Bucketing**.
-Primary-Key Tables only allows to use **Hash Bucketing**.
+Primary-Key Tables only allow to use **Hash Bucketing**.
 Log Tables use **Sticky Bucketing** by default but can use other two bucketing strategies.

 ## Hash Bucketing
 **Hash Bucketing** is common in OLAP scenarios.